georgelza/MQTT-Flink-Source-connector/README.md

 Ok, as per my normal Blog postings...
 Rabbit Holes...

-This all started as a simply MVP for a [Apache Flink](https://flink.apache.org) [Mqtt](https://mqtt.org) Source Connector.
+This all started as a simply MVP for a [Apache Flink](https://flink.apache.org) [MQTT](https://mqtt.org) Source Connector.

-This was mostly done to demostrate a IoT pipeline based on a source of json payload being written [Mqtt](https://mqtt.org) broker, consumed via this source connector, consumed by flink and pushed into Fluss and into [Prometheus](https://prometheus.io) with a [Grafana Dashboard](https://grafana.com).
+This was mostly done to demostrate a IoT pipeline based on a source of json payload being written [MQTT](https://mqtt.org) Broker, consumed via this source connector, consumed by flink and pushed into Fluss and into [Prometheus](https://prometheus.io) with a [Grafana Dashboard](https://grafana.com).

 As part of this the [Eclipse library](https://github.com/eclipse-paho/paho.mqtt.java/tree/master) used is based around org.eclipse.paho.client.mqttv3.